 How can the district help students and teachers feel comfortable with the online assessments?

 The NJDOE has a one-stop shop for PARCC questions.
 Contact PARCCTRT@doe.state.nj.us to have questions or concerns addressed.
 We are excited about this move toward a new mode of testing delivery.
 We welcome your comments.
 With your input, the testing program can continually improve.

 http://www.corestandards.org/ELA-Literach - Text Complexity - Performance Level Descriptors

 www.parcconline.org/math - Major and Additional Content on Score Reports

 https://prc.parcconline.org - Instructional Tools from PARCC - Released Item Bank

 Developing Life-long Learners to become productive global citizens

 Effective schools are schools in which students are able to succeed well beyond what is generally expected.
 Our schools must add extra value to each Student’s outcome in comparison with other schools serving similar student populations.
 We remain committed and dedicated to improving the well-being and academic outcomes of all our children as we transform Willingboro Public Schools into a ‘Blue Ribbon’ School District.

-As we enter into 'Year-5' of innovative initiatives, we must capitalize on ‘Year-4’ investments, and Accelerate Student Achievement through a Continuum of Instructional Leadership.
+As we enter into 'Year-6' of innovative initiatives, we must capitalize on ‘Year-5’ investments, and develop life-long learners for productive global citizenship.